Understanding Vizsla Dog Health Problems and Prevention

 To prevent bloat, a potentially life-threatening condition, use a slow-feeder bowl or snuffle mat, and avoid exercise right before or after mealtime.

-On a similar theme: Names for Hungarian Vizsla
+Take a look at this: Names for Hungarian Vizsla

 Caring for Your Dog at Home